DigitalSlideArchive/DSA-WSI-DeID/docs/GIRDER.rst

 User Types and Permissions
 --------------------------

-**Admin User:** The first registered user of a WSI DeID system will be an ``admin`` user and will have super-user privileges, meaning that the user can take any actions on the system.
-All subsequently created users will be regular, non-super-users, but will have the ability to use the redaction workflows.
+**Admin User:** The first registered user of a WSI DeID system will be an admin user and will have super-user privileges, meaning that the user can take any actions on the system.
+Admin users can change permissions of other users in the system, and can reset users passwords.
+The Admin user should be tied to an IT support staff member, and users of the system should create Non-Super Users.

 **Non-Super Users:** All subsequently created users will be Non-Super Users, who will have the ability to use the redaction workflows.